afzafri/Waktu-Solat-API/README.md

 4. Contact Me : http://fb.me/afzafri

 ## Update
+- 15/10/19
+	- Fixed API v2 by fetching data using new endpoint.
+JAKIM's changed their Waktu Solat web page which resulting in the API v2 to break.
 - 11/04/18
 	- Update API v1 and v2 to convert time from 24h to 12h format and include am pm prefix
 - 08/04/18